 - Puerto Rican/Hispanic Youth Leadership Institute (PRHYLI) – These funds consist of an annual donation made in memory of Yesenia Valle by her family.
 The funds are designated to award an annual scholarship to 1-2 PRHLYI students.
 Award recipients are determined by PRYHLI.

 - New Visions Scientific Research and World Health’s Rensselaer Chapter Brain Bee – These funds consist of an annual donation made by Martin, Harding, and Mazotti.
 The funds are designated to the winner of the Rensselaer Chapter Brain Bee competition.
 Award recipients are determined by the results of the competition.

 - Angie Hall – These funds are from a series of private donations received in fiscal year 2014-15.
-In accordance with the donor directions, these funds are designated for scholarships at the Rensselaer Educational Center.
-Award recipients are determined by the Rensselaer Educational Center.
+In accordance with the donor directions, these funds are designated for scholarships at the Robert H. Gibson Technical School in Troy Award recipients are determined by the Robert H. Gibson Technical School.

 - Science, Technology, Engineering, and Math (STEM) Research Project –These funds consist of monies received from local businesses and organizations to fund the STEM Research Institute that Questar III offers to our component school districts.
 The funds are designated to cover the cost of teacher stipends for the program.